 Firstly, as a direct result of the country’s many refugees whose skills need assessing, there is currently a strong requirement for recruitment and training executives to help businesses to hire suitable candidates to fill roles.

-an influx in purchases of high value items (including furniture and other tangible objects).
+Also, with unemployment levels falling and disposable income going up, the country has seen an influx in purchases of high value items (including furniture and other tangible objects).
 This is why Consumer Goods is such a strong part of the German economy today.

-energy market has come out of the other side of its crisis, which began three years ago, and now the sector is thriving.
+Finally, the energy market has come out of the other side of its crisis, which began three years ago, and now the sector is thriving.
 With new policies in place and lots of restructuring having been ordered, major changes have been enforced and energy analysts in the country predict that the energy storage market will peak over the next few years.

 So, if you love the idea of living and working in Germany but don’t want a career in automobiles or engineering, don’t be put off!
 In addition to the three highlighted above, there are many other sectors that would welcome talent from abroad if they had the right skills.

-great You really can do no wrong by choosing to study this language. skill to have on your CV.
+So, now you see why German is such a great skill to have on your CV.
+You really can do no wrong by choosing to study this language.

-German revision guides and past papers to get the best results possible.
+Learn about the best German revision guides and past papers to get the best results possible.

 The platform that connects tutors and students